ProGP51 (Alanine and proline-rich secreted protein Apa (50/55-kDa or 45 kDa MPT 32))

 α-D-Manp(1→2)α-D-Manp (mannobiose), α-D-Manp (single mannose), α-D-Manp(1→2)α-D-Manp(1→2)α-D-Manp (mannotriose) are present.
 T10 and T18 are glycosylated with mannobiose, T27 with single mannose, and T277 with either of the three.
 The majority of the antigen species bear six, seven, or eight mannose residues (22, 24, and 17%, respectively), while others three, four, or five mannoses (5, 9, and 14%, respectively).
 Alpha-D-Man, mannobiose, or mannotriose, Thr residues at positions 10 and 18 were substituted a-D-Manp(132)a-D-Manp, position 27 was substituted with a single a-D-Manp, Thr-277 was substituted with either a-D-Manp, a-D-Manp(132)a-D-Manp, or a-D-Manp(132)a-D-Manp (132)a-D-Manp.

-Technique(s) used for Glycan Identification GC-MS of partially methylated alditol acetates obtained by trifluoro acetic acid (TFA) hydrolysis of permethylated oligoglycosyl alditols which are released by ?-elimination of the glycopeptides.
+Technique(s) used for Glycan Identification GC-MS of partially methylated alditol acetates obtained by trifluoro acetic acid (TFA) hydrolysis of permethylated oligoglycosyl alditols which are released by elimination of the glycopeptides.

 Protein Glycosylation linked (PGL) gene(s)